How To Find and Repair Concrete Slabs That Leak

 Continuing from our previous post on how to find & detect water leak in walls, in this post we will talk about how to detect a water leak under a concrete slab, covering how to identify if your slabs have water leak, how to find a water leak, and how to repair it.

 Faucet turned off but sound of water persists

 This is a common indication of a leak in under slab water tanks or water pipes in a concrete floor.
 Using the latest CCTV camera inspection equipment can detect and repair leaks with non-destructive methods utilising this modern technology.
 This involves approved electronic amplification equipment supported by electromagnetic pipeline locators.

 Floor hot spot could show hot water line leak

 A “spot repair” involves creating an access point into the slab at the point of the determined leak.
 This is done in order to make a repair to the leaking pipe.
 It is recognised as a cost-effective slab leak repair option for more recent constructions.

 For older systems, rerouting or replacing sewer pipe under the basement floor, including the entire line that was leaking, is considered the most effective method.
-For leak location purposes, highly trained technicians may employ non-invasive detection equipment to accurately determine the location of the leak.
+For leak location purposes, highly trained leak technicians may employ non-invasive detection methods to accurately determine the location of a leak.
 This saves you time and avoids needless property damage.